AaronRohrbacher/Planning/Capstone_Plan.md

   * Users are linked to accounts, which are never destroyed, but rather marked as active or inactive (for future mailing lists, etc.)
 * Admins can initiate events
   * Events can be classes, private lessons, or 'other' (meetings, etc.)
-  * Events should have a start and end dateTime
+  * Events should have a start and end time, and happen on days of the week.
   * Events should occur in a room.

 ## Beyond the M.V.P.